yoasif/yoasif.github.io/_posts/2023-08-02-how-firefox-loses-when-it-tries-to-copy-chrome.markdown

 I think it is a false economy to want to rush out functionality that isn't well designed.
 Just releasing something new isn't a success.

----

 I don't intend to judge anyone.
 As a tech worker myself, I know that these jobs can be hard, stressful, thankless, and confusing.

-No, the reason I wrote this post is because it *isn't enough* to just copy the market leader when you already have a dedicated and loyal userbase.
+I wrote this post because it *isn't enough* to just copy the market leader when you already have a dedicated and loyal userbase.

 Firefox isn't some brand new product, the people using it *like it* -- there is virtually no way for its users to not like it, with the way that bad teams [ignore web standards](https://webcompat.com).